Read an important announcement about Bitcoin from Bitcoin.com.

 - How to Choose the Right Bitcoin Exchange

 - Cold Storage: What is It and How to Set it Up

 The above steps are just the basics.
-Bitcoin and it’s blockchain technology on which it relies are robust solutions to payment obstacles all over the world.
-Since bitcoin is real money it is important to have a solid understanding of certain aspects related to receiving, storing, and spending.
+Bitcoin Cash (BCH) and it’s blockchain technology on which it relies are robust solutions to payment obstacles all over the world.
+It’s important to have a solid understanding of how to receive, store and spend your BCH.

 3 ways to learn more about Bitcoin: